Skip to content

 Damage to reputation

-If customers perceive that their personal information is not adequately protected, they may lose confidence in the organization’s ability to safeguard their data.
-Negative publicity, loss of customers, and a damaged brand image can have long-term implications for an organization’s success and viability.
+If clients perceive that their personal information is not adequately protected, they may lose confidence in the organization’s ability to safeguard their data.
+Negative publicity, loss of clients, and a damaged brand image can have long-term implications for an organization’s success and viability.

 Regulatory compliance